lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    fix myat3 all ave/time 10 10 100 v_mydensity file density.dat
    thermo 1000

+.. admonition:: The difference between ${var} and v_var
+    :class: info

+    Both ${var} and v_var can be used to call a previously defined variable named var.
+    However, ${var} returns the initial value of var, while v_var returns the instantaneous value of var.

 ..  container:: justify

-   Note that in the formula for the density (number of molecule divided by volume), the underscore '_' is used to call the volume variable because this variable is expected to evolve in time, but the dollar sign '$' is used as the number of molecules is not expected to evolve during the simulation (the number of molecule changes after the delete_atoms command is used, but this is done before the simulation starts).
+    In the formula for the density (number of molecule divided by volume), the underscore '_' is used to call myvol because the volume is expected to evolve in time when using fix NPT, but the dollar sign '$' is used to call myoxy as the number of molecules is not expected to evolve during the simulation.
+Note that the number of molecule changes after the delete_atoms command is used, but this is done only before the simulation starts.
-   Finally, let us set the timestep to 2.0 fs (allowed because we use shake), and run the simulation for 50 ps:
+    Finally, let us set the timestep to 2.0 fs, and run the simulation for 50 ps:

 ..  code-block:: lammps
    :caption: *to be copied in pureH2O/input.lammps*